 Want A Lenormand Reading?

-As well as doing personal readings, I can also help you interpret your very own readings: your own layouts you’ve done with your own cards.
+I can help you interpret your very own readings: your own layouts you’ve done with your own cards.
 If you’d like some help, please see my service pages here for how to order.
 You can check out samples of some reports here: